-If this is not your first marriage and you have alimony and child support to pay, your new future wife deserves to know that upfront.
+If this is not your first marriage and you have alimony and child support to pay, your new future partner deserves to know that upfront.
 And, if you have any outstanding loans or credit accounts, these should also be put on the table.

-Nothing breaks trust in marriage as quickly as finding out that your partner lied to you, or deliberately hid something important from you.
+Nothing breaks trust in marriage as quickly as finding out that your partner lied to you or deliberately hid something important from you.

 4. Avoid power plays

 Avoid using money and marriage problems to manipulate, punish, or control your spouse in any way.

 This is called financial abuse and is one of the top money mistakes to avoid in a marriage!

 It is particularly applicable if one spouse is the breadwinner while the other stays home taking care of the kids.
 The malignant misconception often occurs when the one earning the salary feels that they are the only one ‘working.’